Coyote (novel): Plot summary

-During Leslie Gillis’ solitary life, he did everything he could to keep from going insane, attempting to eat and sleep at regular hours, reading all of the books which were on board, playing chess against the AI, writing stories, and painting.
-Using practically all of the ship's art supplies, Gillis created a story about a prince named Rupurt and the fantastic alien world he lived in.
-He painted scenes of his books on the ship's inside walls.
-Eventually, Gillis died in his old age after a fall from a ladder while trying to get a better look at an alien ship he had seen.
-The AI automatically expelled his body into space with the arms of a maintenance bot, and the ship sailed on to 47 Ursae Majoris with no more incidents.
+During his solitary life, he does everything he can to keep from going insane, attempting to eat and sleep at regular hours, reading all of the books available, playing chess against the AI, writing stories, and painting.
+Using practically all of the ship's art supplies, Gillis creates a story about a prince named Rupurt and the fantastic alien world he lives in.
+He paints scenes of his books on the walls.
+Eventually, Gillis dies in his old age after a fall from a ladder while trying to get a better look at an alien ship he has seen.
+The AI automatically expels his body into space and sails on to 47 Ursae Majoris with no more incidents.

 The crew is awakened as planned in the year 2300.
-The Alabama has entered the 47 Ursae Majoris system and is approaching its third planet, Bear.
-Bear (currently known as 47 Ursae Majoris b) is a gas giant that orbits 47 Ursae Majoris at 2.1 AUs and Coyote, its fourth moon, is larger even than Mars.
-This habitable satellite is lush with green plants and rivers of water.
+The Alabama has entered the 47 Ursae Majoris system and is approaching its third planet, Bear (currently known as 47 Ursae Majoris b) is a gas giant.
+Coyote, its fourth moon, is larger than Mars and is lush with green plants and rivers of water.
 This will be the crew's new home.
 Captain Lee directs the landing procedures of the two ships docked to the Alabama, the Wallace and the Helms.

 The crew finds Coyote to be habitable, but very peculiar nevertheless.
-Coyote's seasons change at a much slower rate than Earth's.
-A year for Coyote consists of 1,096 days with 27 hours per day.
-Life forms on Coyote seem similar to those on Earth at first glance, but behave in unique ways.
-As described in Gillis’ novel, the world is home to gigantic bird-like creatures which are anything but friendly.
-The settlers call them "boids", which was Gillis’ term for the beasts in his novel.
+Its seasons change at a much slower rate than Earth's.
+A year for Coyote consists of 1,096 days, with days lasting 27 hours.
+Lifeforms on Coyote seem similar to those on Earth at first glance, but behave in unique ways.
+As described in Gillis' novel, the world is home to gigantic bird-like creatures which are anything but friendly.
+The settlers call them "boids", which is Gillis' term for the beasts in his novel.
 Boids are common in the grasslands around the new settlement.

-The remainder of Coyote tells of the adventures of Carlos Montero and Wendy Gunther along the banks of the equatorial river which stretches around Coyote.
+The remainder of Coyote follows the adventures of Carlos Montero and Wendy Gunther along the banks of the equatorial river which stretches around Coyote.